fisicateoricaUDP/fisicateoricaUDP/README.md

 - 👀 We are interested in developing software for High Energy Physics.
 - 🌱 We are currently working in the computation of radiative corrections to the SM/SUSY observables,
 -  with the help of several specialized packages in Wolfram Mathemtica, FORM, Python, etc.
-- 💞️ Any comment, suggestions and/or collaborations are very welcome.
+- 💞️ Any comment, suggestion and/or collaboration are very welcome.
 - 📫 You can reach us trough the e-mails eareyesro@unal.edu.co, edilson.reyes@unipamplona.edu.co.

 <!---